Code-Institute-Submissions/Mind-Gym-Project/README.md

 ## Future Improvements

-* Able to sign up to the gym via website
+* Able to sign up to the gym via website and select type of membership
 * Connect all forms so that they can reach the email inbox
 * Create an Associate page so that the customer can manage their membership
 * Create a video section with exercises for paying customers